bclemenzi/sans-server-plugin/README.md

 # SansServer Plugin
-The SansServer Plugin serves two purposed, one as a development SDK and the other as a Maven plugin to build, provision, and deploy SansServer-based applications.
+The SansServer Plugin serves two purposes, one as a development SDK and the other as a Maven plugin to build, provision, and deploy SansServer-based applications.
 To learn more about SansServer-based applications, visit:  https://github.com/bclemenzi/sans-server

 Features
 --------